metio/terraform-provider-k8s/docs/data-sources/config_koordinator_sh_cluster_colocation_profile_v1alpha1_manifest.md

 Optional:

-- `annotation_keys_mapping` (Map of String) AnnotationKeysMapping describes the annotations that needs to inject into Pod.Annotations with the same values.
-It sets the Pod.Annotations[AnnotationsToAnnotations[k]] = Pod.Annotations[k] for each key k.
+- `annotation_keys_mapping` (Map of String) AnnotationKeysMapping describes the annotations that needs to inject into Pod.Annotations with the same values.It sets the Pod.Annotations[AnnotationsToAnnotations[k]] = Pod.Annotations[k] for each key k.
 - `annotations` (Map of String) Annotations describes the k/v pair that needs to inject into Pod.Annotations
-- `koordinator_priority` (Number) KoordinatorPriority defines the Pod sub-priority in Koordinator.
-The priority value will be injected into Pod as label koordinator.sh/priority.
-Various Koordinator components determine the priority of the Pod in the Koordinator through KoordinatorPriority and the priority value in PriorityClassName.
-The higher the value, the higher the priority.
+- `koordinator_priority` (Number) KoordinatorPriority defines the Pod sub-priority in Koordinator.The priority value will be injected into Pod as label koordinator.sh/priority.Various Koordinator components determine the priority of the Podin the Koordinator through KoordinatorPriority and the priority value in PriorityClassName.The higher the value, the higher the priority.
-- `label_keys_mapping` (Map of String) LabelKeysMapping describes the labels that needs to inject into Pod.Labels with the same values.
-It sets the Pod.Labels[LabelsToLabels[k]] = Pod.Labels[k] for each key k.
+- `label_keys_mapping` (Map of String) LabelKeysMapping describes the labels that needs to inject into Pod.Labels with the same values.It sets the Pod.Labels[LabelsToLabels[k]] = Pod.Labels[k] for each key k.
 - `labels` (Map of String) Labels describes the k/v pair that needs to inject into Pod.Labels
-- `namespace_selector` (Attributes) NamespaceSelector decides whether to mutate/validate Pods if the namespace matches the selector.
-Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--namespace_selector))
+- `namespace_selector` (Attributes) NamespaceSelector decides whether to mutate/validate Pods if thenamespace matches the selector.Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--namespace_selector))
 - `patch` (Map of String) Patch indicates patching podTemplate that will be injected to the Pod.
-- `priority_class_name` (String) If specified, the priorityClassName and the priority value defined in PriorityClass will be injected into the Pod.
-The PriorityClassName, priority value in PriorityClassName and KoordinatorPriority will affect the scheduling, preemption and other behaviors of Koordinator system.
+- `priority_class_name` (String) If specified, the priorityClassName and the priority value defined in PriorityClasswill be injected into the Pod.The PriorityClassName, priority value in PriorityClassName andKoordinatorPriority will affect the scheduling, preemption andother behaviors of Koordinator system.
 - `probability` (String) Probability indicates profile will make effect with a probability.
-- `qos_class` (String) QoSClass describes the type of Koordinator QoS that the Pod is running.
-The value will be injected into Pod as label koordinator.sh/qosClass.
-Options are LSE/LSR/LS/BE/SYSTEM.
+- `qos_class` (String) QoSClass describes the type of Koordinator QoS that the Pod is running.The value will be injected into Pod as label koordinator.sh/qosClass.Options are LSE/LSR/LS/BE/SYSTEM.
 - `scheduler_name` (String) If specified, the pod will be dispatched by specified scheduler.
-- `selector` (Attributes) Selector decides whether to mutate/validate Pods if the Pod matches the selector.
-Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--selector))
+- `selector` (Attributes) Selector decides whether to mutate/validate Pods if thePod matches the selector.Default to the empty LabelSelector, which matches everything. (see [below for nested schema](#nestedatt--spec--selector))

 <a id="nestedatt--spec--namespace_selector"></a>
 ### Nested Schema for `spec.namespace_selector`